Sergioamjr/Sergioamjr/README.md

 #### It's important you know.

-- I'm from São Paulo, Brazil, I'm 31 years old.
+- I'm from São Paulo, Brazil, I'm 34 years old.
-- I have been working as a Front-End for 7 years.
+- I have been working as a Front-End for 10+ years.
 - I also have worked with Mobile and Back-End development.
 - I have a master's degree in IT Management.
 - Yuval Harari is my favorite author.
-- I have Crohn's Disease for 7 years.
+- I have Crohn's Disease for 10 years.
 - I write about dev stuff and Crohn's disease in two blogs.
-- I have 7 females cats and a pug.
+- I have 10 cats and a pug.
 - I'm involved with volunteer work, especially with homeless and abandoned cats.

 #### My latests posts